 The flaw is that "national interest" - what can be added up or quantified as the assets and what gives it its strength -- is not necessarily always coincident with "interest of government."
 That is, governments may not always be guided by a rational calculation of national interest.
 There are times when leaders cannot afford, even if they precisely add up the figures, to act according to such slow-moving impulses as national interest.
 They may be subject quite different and more urgent impulses.
-They may be emotional or otherwise be irrational, fearful of their lives or worried that they would lose their positions, or they may be driven by public opinion or by the different calculation of national interest may then be impossible.
+They may be emotional or otherwise be irrational, fearful of their lives or worried that they would lose their positions, or they may be driven by public opinion or by the different calculations of such other centers of power as the military.
+Being guided by the abstract calculation of national interest may then be impossible.
 Let me illustrate this from my experience in the Cuban Missile Crisis, then in a war game the Department of Defense (DOD) organized to reexamine the Missile Crisis and finally in a meeting in Moscow with my Russian counterparts.